iyakovetskaya/Polarizing-News/README.md

 1_Data_Description.ipynb

-- Provides description of articles data and rankings and initial analysis of differences.
+- Provides description of article data and rankings and initial analysis of differences.
 - Code for for Appendix A: Table A1, Figures A1-3
 - Uses Most_popular_id_2019_2021.csv and articles_data.csv

 2_Survey results.ipynb

 - Provides analysis of survey results
-- Code for Table A5 and values from survey used in the paper text 3_GPT.ipynb
+- Code for Table A5 and values from the survey used in the paper text

+3_GPT.ipynb

 - Code that was used to generate polarization scores on the topic level (using topic name and keywords)
 - Requires GPT API key to run
-- Does not generate any table for the paper, but contributes to the summary_for081823_names.csv file used in 4_Topic_level_polarization.ipynb
+- Does not generate any table for the paper but contributes to the summary_for081823_names.csv file used in 4_Topic_level_polarization.ipynb
 - Polarization scores on an article level are generated by A3_GPT_individual_articles-final.ipynb but require data in the full article text to run

 4_Topic_level_polarization.ipynb